 A solid understanding of scope management, conflict resolution, and project facilitation will never fail to serve a fresh-faced or veteran product manager.

-Product managers have to be lifetime learners.
+managers have to be lifetime learners.
 This skill is softer than many of the others that a successful product manager will cultivate on their career path, but it is equally important.
 As a leader of product production, a product manager will need to have an innovative mind throughout their lifetime in the position.

-Product managers have to creatively facilitate production in high-pressure workplaces, they have to have the design chops to create innovative and successful new products, and they need to meet the complicated needs of their clients.
+managers have to creatively facilitate production in high-pressure workplaces, they have to have the design chops to create innovative and successful new products, and they need to meet the complicated needs of their clients.

-Continued mastery of their industries and the foresight to learn from others will build outstanding product managers.
-Product managers need to cultivate this curiosity early and often to keep their résumés and minds fresh and enticing for workplaces throughout their careers.
+Continued mastery of their industries and the foresight to learn from others will build outstanding product managers. managers need to cultivate this curiosity early and often to keep their résumés and minds fresh and enticing for workplaces throughout their careers.